ctran2320/powerlifting/README.md

 Federation | What federation did this competition take place in |
 Date Refreshed | Last refresh date of the data |

 ## Analysis
+The overall audience I wanted my analysis to cater to was for powerlifting fanatics/enthusiasts and for the powerlifting federation officials/staff members.
+In my Tableau dashboard, there are several tabs that serve different purposes:
+1. Summary Dashboard: Used to show basic summary statistics such as total number of competitions, total number of lifters, total number of cities etc. Shows various graphs that highlight distributions of different features.
 ## Future Work